7 Considerations for Structuring Land Loan Payments

 $0.00

 The interest owed to your lender is based on the loan’s outstanding principal.
 The quicker you pay down your principal, the less interest you owe.
-Therefore, you can reduce the amount of interest owed by increasing the frequency of your payments.
+If your operation has strong cash flow and can handle more regular payments, increasing your payment frequency may be a good option to reduce total loan costs.

 Payment Schedule (Even)